-There’s no getting around it; interviewing is a pressure-packed situation that has a huge effect on receiving the job offer you want.
-But with the right preparation, you can rise to the occasion and show them your worthy of the position.
-We’ve compiled a list of tips to consider before you face your first question.
+There’s no getting around it; interviewing is a pressure-packed situation that has a huge effect on landing the job offer you want.
+But with the right preparation, you can rise to the occasion and show them that you’re worthy of the position.
+We’ve compiled a list of tips to consider before the questioning begins.

 Practice, Practice, Practice